networkservicemesh/cmd-csi-driver/README.md

 ## Limitations

-CSI drivers are registered as plugins and otherwise interact with the Kubelet, which requires several `hostPath` volumes.
+CSI drivers are registered as plugins and interact with the Kubelet, which requires several `hostPath` volumes.
 As such, this driver cannot be used in environments where `hostPath` volumes are forbidden.

-## Example

-An example deployment can be found [here](./example).
-CSI drivers used for both SPIRE and NSM Unix Domain Sockets in the example.
-NSM components mount the CSI volume of spire-agent, forwarder mounts CSI volume created by NSMGR.

 ## Troubleshooting